 Pause Your Gym Membership

-A lot of gyms give you the option to pause your gym membership in summer.
+A lot of gyms give you the option to pause your gym membership in the summer.
 If you love working out outside, this can be a great option to save some money!
 Go for a run, a swim, or simply take your workout outside.

 If you don’t enjoy working out outside or it’s too warm to do that, you can work out in your home totally free.
 You’re paying for that AC anyways, so why not use it?